bcgov/ozone-caaqs-indicator/README.md

 <a rel="Delivery" href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." style="border-width:0" src="https://assets.bcdevexchange.org/images/badges/delivery.svg" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." /></a>[![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Ozone CAAQS Analysis for B.C.
-(2014-2016)
+# Status of Ground-Level Ozone in B.C.

-A set of R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for Ozone for 2014-2016.
-These scripts reproduce the 2017 analysis presented on [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/indicators/air/ozone.html).
+A set of R scripts to calculate the Canadian Ambient Air Quality Standards (CAAQS) for  Ground-Level Ozone for British Columbia.
+These scripts reproduce the analysis and data visualizations supporting the Status of Ground-Level Ozone in B.C. indicator presented on [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/indicators/air/ozone.html).

-This analysis makes use of the [rcaaqs](https://github.com/bcgov/rcaaqs) package, and [air quality monitoring data](https://catalogue.data.gov.bc.ca/dataset/77eeadf4-0c19-48bf-a47a-fa9eef01f409) from the B.C.
+This analysis makes use of the [rcaaqs](https://github.com/bcgov/rcaaqs) package, and [verified air quality monitoring data](https://catalogue.data.gov.bc.ca/dataset/77eeadf4-0c19-48bf-a47a-fa9eef01f409) from the B.C.
 Ministry of Environment.

 ## Usage